XCMG launches New Excavator Range in India

 The upgraded XE80C and XE215C excavators are highly efficient, reliable, durable and energy-efficient.
 The XE80C adopts an environmental-friendly engine with all-new load sensing hydraulic system and XCMG's original E/P/B intelligent control system, enabling the equipment to achieve greater precision and higher working efficiency.

-The XE215C excavator emphasizes power matching to promote productivity and fuel efficiency while guaranteeing the reliability, and features an optimized boom and bucket rod structure to prolong service life.
+The XE215C excavator emphasizes power matching to promote productivity and fuel efficiency while guaranteeing reliability; and features an optimized boom and bucket rod structure to prolong service life.

 The star of the product launch was the XE140I, with its Tata-Cummins dynamical system and reliable hydraulics, the new aluminum fins on the radiator and integral brazing technology ensures functionality even in hyperthermal environments of 50 degrees Celsius.